 About the Author

-Jesse Masson MA, LPC is a licensed professional counselor specializing in anxiety, and depression treatment.
+Jesse Masson MA, LPC is a licensed professional counselor specializing in marriage counseling, anxiety, and depression treatment.
 You can schedule an appointment with Jesse for online counseling or in-person at our Kansas City, Missouri counseling center.

 3 Tips for a Thriving Marriage